bertillosam/Javascript-HTML-CSS-Exercises/README.md

-This will be the first HTML project following Odin Course
+This will be the first HTML project following Odin Course.
+    Skill: Elements and Tags, Lists, Links and Images